splynx/docs/files/en/finance/finance.md

 Splynx has Prepaid and Recurring billing engines.
 Defining which billing engine each customer will be using is mandatory for charging customers for services.
 Defining customers billing types is done in _Customer → Billing → Billing overview_.

-The billing module is separated into the following sections, please follow the links below to find tutorials for each of the features of the Finance module:
+The billing module is separated into the following sections, please follow the links below for more information on each of the features of the Finance module:

 * [ Billing engine](finance/billing_engine/billing_engine.md)